ChiefChippy2/hypixel-ah/docs/API.md

 If false, an additional reason property is provided.

-If true, then data is returned.
+If true, then data is returned, as well as a req property that contains your request ( useful if you are fetching multiple requests at once )